Beyond Stamping PDFs with Custom Fonts

 - Take the TTF font you want to use and upload it using the WaterWoo font uploader.
 (You might have already done this and realized it didn’t work for you, but in that process TCPDF addTTFfont() has run, creating three files which we are going to overwrite).
 Let’s find those files.

-- Now go to http://fonts.snm-portal.com/ and upload your prompt TTF file to the box upper left.
+- Now go to http://fonts.snm-portal.com/* and upload your prompt TTF file to the box upper left.
 Three new files will be created for you: promptlight.php, promptlight.z, and promptlight.ctg.z.
+To access them you must first check the “I have rights to convert this font” checkbox.
+If it doesn’t seem to work, try another browser.
+I have success with Firefox.
 If you click the PHP file it will likely take you to a webpage.
 You don’t want that, unless you’re familiar with PHP code.
 Instead, right click it and “save link as.”
 You now have three files which contain the file contents you want.
 They are not subsetted, and that is good.

 Again, if they are named slightly different, that is OK.
 You need the CONTENTS of these three files.